galk-research/pddlsim/docs/index.rst

 User Guide
 ----------

-How to setup PDDLSIM, some common and useful parts of the API, info PDDLSIM for some tasks, and more.
+How to setup PDDLSIM, some common and useful parts of the API, info on using PDDLSIM for some tasks, and more.

 .. toctree::
     :maxdepth: 2